Kingda Ka: Trains and station

 Kingda Ka's four trains were color-coded for easy identification (green, dark blue, teal, and orange) and were numbered; the four colors were also used for the seats and restraints.
 Each train seated 18 people (two per row).
 The rear car had one row, while the rest had two.
 The rear row of each car was positioned higher than its front row for better visibility.
 Kingda Ka's over-the-shoulder restraint system consisted of a thick, rigid lap bar and two flexible over-the-shoulder restraints.

 Kingda Ka's station had two parallel tracks with switch tracks at the entrance and exit.
-Each of the station's tracks is designed to accommodate two trains, so each of the four trains could be operated from its own station.
+Each of the station's tracks was designed to accommodate two trains, so each of the four trains could be operated from its own station.
 Because all of Kingda Ka's trains were mechanically identical and able to load and unload at each of the four individual station bays, the original plan was for all trains to operate at the same time, and for each train to load and unload at its own station.
 Trains on one side would be loaded, while trains on the other side would be launched.
 An employee also directed riders in line to a particular side, where they could then choose to sit anywhere within the train.